-But in some cities it’s easier than others.
+But in some cities, it’s easier than others.

 We wanted to figure out which cities are the best for vegetarian eating, so we turned to our data.
 At Datafiniti, we have datasets on everything from hotel occupancy to pricing for designer brands.
-For this analysis, we used a dataset of more than 18,000 U.S. restaurants that either self-identify as offering vegetarian or vegan cuisine, or which have “vegetarian” or “vegan” in their names.
+For this analysis, we used a dataset from our Business Database of more than 18,000 U.S. restaurants that either self-identify as offering vegetarian or vegan cuisine, or which have “vegetarian” or “vegan” in their names.

 We found that big metro areas offer the most vegetarian- and vegan-friendly restaurants in absolute terms.
-But when we looked at vegetarian and vegan restaurants per capita, small western cities and college towns are the most welcoming to those who don’t eat meat.
+When we looked at vegetarian and vegan restaurants per capita, small western cities and college towns are the most welcoming to those who don’t eat meat.
 Among large metros, Portland, San Francisco, and Seattle consistently rank at the top of the list.
 If you want to eat out and not eat meat, there is no better place to be than the Pacific Northwest and Northern California

-We began our analysis by tallying up the number of veg-friendly restaurants in each of the nearly 400 metropolitan statistical areas in the U.S..
-The following table displays the 50 metro areas with the most options.
+We began our analysis by tallying up the number of veg-friendly restaurants in each of the nearly 400 metropolitan statistical areas in the U.S. The following table displays the 50 metro areas with the most options.

 But how many diners share these options?
 Having hundreds of vegetarian restaurants to choose from could be great, but not if you’re competing with millions to snag a table.